thismmanuel/Google-Task/README.md

 Positioning the contents in their right place
 Styling the webpage, especially centering and evening out parts of the webpage Knowing when to use classes, ids and element tags
 I had some space at the bottom of my page and i did't know why it was there since I did everything just like in the class.
-I had to increase the margin of the <main> so that the footer can shift downwards
+I had to increase the margin of the <main> which caused the footer shift downwards and occupy the space at the bottom